-- The threshold for probation in academic studies is: - For BM students, a semester's academic GPA of 2.25 or lower OR a final grade of F in any academic course will result in probation.
-Note that a second instance of a final grade of F earned by a BM student in any course may result in the student being moved from the BM program to the PD program, or the student may be dismissed from the school. - For PD and CD students, a semester's academic GPA of 2.25 or lower OR a final grade of F in any academic course will result in probation.
-A second instance of a final grade of F earned by a PD or CD student in any course may result in dismissal from the school. - For MM students, a semester's academic GPA of 2.99 or lower OR any academic grade of C or lower will result in probation.
-If the grade is a C-, D+, D, D-, or F, the student shall receive no credit for the course and must retake it (or an equivalent course) within the two years of MM residency.
+- The threshold for probation for disciplinary causes is the violation of any of the non-academic policies stated in this Handbook.
+Whether probation is imposed shall depend on the nature of the disciplinary violation, as determined during the disciplinary review process.
+The disciplinary review process will be handled by either the Office of Housing and Residence Life or the Conservatory Office, as appropriate to the violation. - ACADEMIC - The threshold for probation in academic studies is: - For BM students, a semester's academic GPA of lower than 2.25 OR a final grade of F in any academic course will result in probation.
+Note that a second instance of a final grade of F earned by a BM student in any course may result in the student being moved from the BM program to the PD program, or the student may be dismissed from the school. - For PD,CD, AD, and PSC students, a semester's academic GPA of lower than 2.25 OR a final grade of F in any academic course will result in probation.
+A second instance of a final grade of F earned by a PD, CD, AD, or PSC student in any course may result in dismissal from the school. - For MM students, a semester's academic GPA of 2.99 or lower OR any academic grade of C or lower will result in probation.
+If the grade is a C-, D+, D, D-, or F, the student shall receive no credit for the course toward the degree and must retake it (or an equivalent course) within the two years of MM residency.
 A second instance of a final grade of F earned by an MM student will result in the student being moved from the MM program to the AD or PSC program, or the student may be dismissed from the school. - As with all policies, the thresholds for academic probation may be revised.
-Students shall be notified of any revisions, which also shall be posted on the school's website. - During the period of probation, should the student violate any of the terms of probation, his/her academic advisor or the Manager of Housing and Residence Life, as appropriate, shall notify the student and discuss the consequences of the violation. - Academic faculty shall be provided with the names of students on academic probation.
-Faculty shall submit midsemester progress reports for all students on probation to the Director of Academic Programs for review.
-The

-Director will forward the reports to the Dean and to each student's academic advisor or Manager of Housing and Residence Life, as appropriate.

-- While on academic probation, a student may be restricted in the number of approved absences possible.
-At his/her discretion, the primary applied teacher may adjust performance assignments (chamber music, Orchestra, CCMS, etc.) to allow students on probation more time to spend on their academic studies. - The Director of Academic Affairs or Manager of Housing and Residence Life, as appropriate, in consultation with the Dean and the faculty, shall review the progress of all students on probation at the end of each semester, and shall then determine whether: - o probation is lifted; the student returns to normal status; - o probation is extended for another semester; - o the student is moved to another program; or - o the student is dismissed from the school. - Students who are placed on probation more than one semester in the course of their program risk dismissal from the school.
+Students shall be notified of any revisions, which also shall be posted on the school's website. - During the period of probation, should the student violate any of the terms of probation, the individual's academic advisor or the Manager of Housing and Residence Life, as appropriate, shall notify the student and discuss the consequences of the violation. - Academic faculty shall be provided with the names of students on academic probation each semester.
+Academic faculty shall submit mid-semester progress reports for all students on probation to the Director of Academic Programs for review.
+The Director will forward the reports to the Dean, the student's academic advisor and applied teacher. - While on academic probation, a student may be restricted in the number of approved absences possible.
+The primary applied teacher has the prerogative to adjust performance assignments (chamber music, Orchestra, CCMS, etc.) to allow students on probation more time to spend on their academic studies. - The Director of Academic Programs or Manager of Housing and Residence Life, as appropriate, in consultation with the Dean and the faculty, shall review the progress of all students on probation at the end of each semester, and shall then determine whether: - o probation is lifted; the student returns to normal status; - probation is extended for another semester; - the student is moved to another program; or - the student is dismissed from the school. - Students who are on probation for more than one semester, or who are placed on probation more than once, risk dismissal from the school.